 This pastoral call is offered in partnership with the Eastern WA and Idaho Synod of the ELCA, through whom the call will be issued to Special Service in Outdoor Ministry.
 Click here for a complete description.

-Business Manager - OPEN NOW The ideal candidate is an experienced and proven manager of multiple business operations of a million-dollar entity.
+Business Manager - Filled The ideal candidate is an experienced and proven manager of multiple business operations of a million-dollar entity.
 Ability to live and work in a remote wilderness setting is required.
 Experience with a non-profit corporation is desirable.
 MBA or experience as a dedicated leader or people manager with a financial and organizational background required.
 Accounting, computer, database, fundraising, and human resource skills are necessary for this position.
 QuickBooks familiarity a plus.
 Reporting requirements include the ability to prepare and monitor department and organizational budgets, capital improvement projects and provide forecasts of guest registrations, fundraising, and various capital improvement projects.
 Responsibilities include financial reviews and reporting, personnel management, negotiations, contract reviews, evaluation and management of insurance and other benefits programs for staff, managing business relationships with federal, state, and local government agencies, and working closely with our off-site professionals in legal, accounting, and business consulting.
 The Business Manager supervises employees and long-term volunteers on the Business team.
 The Business Manager conducts ongoing evaluation of volunteer performances and the associated stipend program.
 This position reports directly to the Executive Directors and will interact regularly with members of the Holden board of directors.
 This position requires a 3-year commitment with periodic performance reviews.
 To begin your application, Contact staffing with a cover letter and resume demonstrating why you believe you are qualified for this admittedly unique and remote position.

-Guest Experience Manager - Filled Supervises and coordinates the Guest Experience Team which include Food Services, Education & Program, Arts Enrichment Outreach, Services, & Downlake.
+Guest Experience Manager - OPEN NOW Supervises and coordinates the Guest Experience Team which include Food Services, Education & Program, Arts Enrichment Outreach, Services, & Downlake.
 Responsibilities are to enhance the Holden experience through art, education, renewal, hilarity, and all aspects of hospitality.
 The GEM collaborates with the managers/directors to carry out the mission and core values of Holden Village by helping and encouraging everyone to be renewed and engaged, developing and maintaining a realistic but forward thinking budget, and providing support for the Guest Experience Team.
 Because Holden Village operates almost entirely through the efforts of volunteers, the Guest Experience Manager must be skilled in working with people who come with a variety of skill levels for varying lengths of time.
 A minimum two-year commitment is required for this position.

 Operations Manager - Filled The Operations Manager is responsible for supervising the maintenance and care of Holden Village’s infrastructure in accordance with the mission of Holden Village.
 Holden Village is a place of welcome on the edge of the wilderness; the Operations Manager must be able to create a safe, positive environment for staff volunteers who come to work in this setting.
 Because Holden Village operates almost entirely through the efforts of volunteers, the Operations Manager must be skilled in working with people who come with a variety of skill levels for varying lengths of time.
 Maintenance, transportation, construction and safety are accomplished by managing the following departments: Carpentry, Electrical, Fire Brigade, Garbology, Lawns/Gardens, Logging, Mavericks, Mechanical, Painting, Plumbing, Utilities, and Operational Purchasing.
 The Operations Manager also plays a significant role in budget development, regulatory compliance, and contractor management.
 A minimum two-year commitment is required for this position.

-Arts Enrichment and Outreach Lead - Open July 2018 Part of the Guest Experience Team and supervises the Village Potter, Art Studio Coordinator, Village Artists, and Art Studio Assistants; oversees the Artist Residency Program, Snowdance Film Festival and Arts in the Cascades retreat; maintains and develops Village art inventory; cultivate & maintain the Art Gallery and new artists; orders and maintains supplies for the studios; collaborates with the Executive Directors and Education and Program Team to generate ways to creatively organize programming and special events that foster relationships with the wider community and the arts; and teaches art.
+Arts Enrichment and Outreach Lead - OPEN NOW Part of the Guest Experience Team and supervises the Village Potter, Art Studio Coordinator, Village Artists, and Art Studio Assistants; oversees the Artist Residency Program, Snowdance Film Festival and Arts in the Cascades retreat; maintains and develops Village art inventory; cultivate & maintain the Art Gallery and new artists; orders and maintains supplies for the studios; collaborates with the Executive Directors and Education and Program Team to generate ways to creatively organize programming and special events that foster relationships with the wider community and the arts; and teaches art.
 The ideal candidate is detailed oriented, possesses excellent organizational skills and has the ability to work well independently, as well as in a collaborative setting.
 Excellent written communication and oral presentation skills are necessary.
 The ability and desire to think creatively is a must, and a background in the visual arts is preferred.
 Art educators, museum educators, and arts administrators are all a good fit for this position.
 A two year commitment is preferred.

 Communications Lead - OPEN NOW The ideal candidate for this position is one who is as equally talented with language as they are at developing communication strategies and able to provide leadership to implement Holden Village's mission, vision, and core values.
 We use both print and digital media channels, publications, websites and a social media presence to ensure that Holden's extended community is included in the life and rhythms of the Village.
 Position qualifications include: ability to create and implement a communication strategy that aligns with our mission and vision, possession of strong writing, editing and interpersonal communication skills, commitment to collaborative strategic planning and teamwork, including working with and managing a senior graphic designer.
 The Communications Coordinator must be creative, organized, detail oriented with an ability to meet deadlines.
 Required education and training includes a degree in relevant field such as journalism, marketing, communications, or public relations, and experience working with Adobe software, web, and social media outlets.
 Position requires a 2 year commitment with periodic performance reviews.
 Apply by email to: email@example.com.
 Please include a summary of qualifications and a brief statement why you believe you are qualified and a portfolio of work for this admittedly unique and remote position.